 Effective measures must be taken against the EMI that the motor and driver may give to adjacent control-system equipment, as well as the EMS of the motor and driver itself, in order to prevent a serious functional impediment in the machinery.
 The use of the following installation and wiring methods will enable the motor and driver to be compliant with the EMC Directive.
-Refer to p.168 for the applicable standards.

-Oriental Motor conducts EMC measurements on its motors and drivers in accordance with "Example of motor and driver installation and wiring" on p.49.

-The user is responsible for ensuring the machine's compliance with the EMC Directive, based on the installation and wiring explained below.
+Oriental Motor conducts EMC testing on its motors and drivers in accordance with "Example of installation and wiring" The user is responsible for ensuring the machine's compliance with the EMC Directive, based on the installation and wiring explained below.